 MS in Human Nutrition

-The Masters in Human Nutrition prepares students for advanced training or positions in healthcare, academia, and industry, in the United States and abroad.
-The IHN has a robust professional development and career guidance component to help students explore numerous academic and career options.
+The Masters in Human Nutrition prepares students for careers in healthcare, academia, and industry, in the United States and abroad.
 In addition to acquiring a broad and deep training in nutrition science, students end the year as stronger critical thinkers, better writers, and more confident public speakers.

-MS students must complete all required courses and electives with a grade average of B– or better, participate in at least one research project, and complete a written master's thesis summarizing the project results.
-The thesis must be approved by the sponsor of the project, the faculty adviser, and the director of the MS program.
+MS students must complete all required courses and electives with a grade average of B– or better, participate in at least one research project, and complete a written master's thesis summarizing project results.
+The thesis must be approved by the thesis research mentor, the faculty adviser, and the director of the MS program.

-Though most students who enroll in the program plan to continue on to medical or dental school, the program serves as a foundation for those planning to continue on to PhD programs or begin employment immediately upon graduation.
+Though most students who enroll in our program plan to continue on to medical or dental school, our program serves as a foundation for those planning to continue on to PhD programs or begin employment immediately upon graduation.